rael-g/Piece/docs/Architecture/Overview.md

 3.  **Ease of Injection and Dynamic Configuration:** The architecture is built to be inherently compatible with Dependency Injection (DI) and Inversion of Control (IoC) patterns.
     *   **For C#:** Components and services can be easily injected and replaced, similar to configuring services with `AddMyServices()` in a .NET host, allowing for the customization of framework and editor functionalities.
 This includes passing configuration options specific to each component.
+    *   **For C++ (orchestrated by C#):** Modularity for C++ backends is facilitated by a Service Locator pattern within the `piece_core`.
+This Service Locator is configured directly by the C# application.
+C# wrapper NuGet packages for C++ backends (e.g., `Piece.Glfw`, `Piece.OpenGL`) provide `Add...()` extension methods for `IServiceCollection`.
+These methods are responsible for:
+        1. Ensuring their native C++ backend DLLs are compiled (via `MSBuild.targets`) and available in the application's output directory.
+        2. Invoking a C-style `CreateFactory()` function exported by the native DLL to obtain a pointer to an already created C++ factory implementation (e.g., `IWindowFactory*`).
+The .NET runtime automatically handles loading the native DLL for this P/Invoke call.
+        3. Passing this factory pointer to the `piece_core` C++ layer via a simple P/Invoke call (e.g., `SetWindowFactory()`), where it's stored in the `ServiceLocator`.
-    *   **For C++:** Modularity is facilitated by a Service Locator pattern within the Piece.Core.
-This Service Locator is configured by the Piece.Framework (C#), which resolves C++ factory implementations (e.g., `IGraphicsDeviceFactory`) through its .NET DI system and passes them, along with specific configuration options, to the C++ layer via P/Invoke.
-This enables dynamic library loading and swapping of low-level C++ backends (like graphics or physics engines) to be orchestrated and configured directly from the C# application's DI setup, eliminating the need for external configuration files for backend selection.
+        This approach enables dynamic loading and swapping of low-level C++ backends (like graphics or physics engines) to be orchestrated and configured directly from the C# application's DI setup, eliminating the need for external configuration files for backend selection.

 4.  **Dynamic and Agnostic Communication Between Layers:** Communication between layers is designed to be flexible.
 Dependency injection and interfaces allow interaction to be dynamically configured, ensuring that layers can "talk" without being rigidly coupled to a specific implementation, maintaining technological agnosticism.